aklivity/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 - \*Configuration Reference
   1. Follow the steps in the [Test Connectivity to Confluent Cloud](https://docs.confluent.io/cloud/current/networking/testing.html#test-connectivity-to-ccloud) docs to get your clusters Bootstrap server URL.
   2. Consider the network throughput characteristics of the AWS instance type as that will impact the upper bound on network performance.
   3. This is the ARN of the created secret for the signed certificate's private key that was returned in the last step of the [Create Server Certificate (LetsEncrypt)](../../reference/aws/create-server-certificate-letsencrypt.md) guide.
+Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`.
   4. Replace with your own custom wildcard DNS pattern.
   5. Follow the [Create Key Pair](../../reference/aws/create-key-pair.md) guide to create a new key pair to access EC2 instances via SSH.